digiltd/oh-rtd-test/db4o-Persistence.md

 ## Introduction

-The db4o Persistence Service is the default persistence service in openHAB. db4o is a pure Java object database, which uses a simple database file for persistence.
+db4o is a pure Java object database, which uses a simple database file for persistence.

 ## Features